mlflow/mlflow/.github/ISSUE_TEMPLATE/bug_report_template.md

 Thank you for submitting an issue.
 Please refer to our [issue policy](https://www.github.com/mlflow/mlflow/blob/master/ISSUE_POLICY.md) for additional information about bug reports.
 For help with debugging your code, please refer to [Stack Overflow](https://stackoverflow.com/questions/tagged/mlflow).

-**Please fill in this bug report template to ensure a thorough response.**
+**Please fill in this bug report template to ensure a timely and thorough response.**

 ### Willingness to contribute
 The MLflow Community encourages bug fix contributions.
 Would you or another member of your organization be willing to contribute a fix